MirunaGhita/sql-ecommerce-analysis/README.md

 🔹 Operations: Fulfillment times, products needing restocking, cancellation rates, supplier performance, inventory turnover

-Techniques Used: Joins, aggregations, CTEs, window functions, CASE statements, and rounding for clean metrics.
+Techniques Used: `JOIN`s, aggregations, `CTEs`, window functions, `CASE` statements, and rounding for clean metrics.

 ## 🛠️ Tools & Technologies

 - **SQL Server / SQL Server Express** – Database hosting
 - **SSMS/Visual Studio Code** – SQL development and management
-- **DrawIO** – Architecture and data flow diagrams
 - **Notion** – Project planning and documentation

 ## 🛡️ License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.